Top Ad unit 728 × 90

 * * * * * * * *

-Magellan's destination was uncertain as his crew of three remaining ships (Wikipedia), maneuvered the ships.
-Little did he know that his destiny was unfolding and that will put an end to his career as a navigator.
+Now, Magellan's destination was uncertain as his crew of three remaining ships (Wikipedia), maneuvered the ships.
+Little did he know that his destiny was unfolding and that will put an end to his career as a navigator, if not, his life.

 This is the Magellan's Marker on the beach of Umatac Bay, Guam.
 Shown in the photo are my children, Naoki who is a resident of Guam and his wife, my daughter Farah and their children Aaron and Emi with my daughter Kristina and her mom Diva.
 Photo by Henry Libo-on.